Revisiting Bi-Linear State Transitions in Recurrent Neural Networks: Introduction

-{\bf Related work: } Bi-linear models have been studied extensively for unsupervised learning of transformations and relationships from data \citep{NIPS1996_70222949,2005neural,factoredGBM}.
-Bi-linear state transitions have also been discussed in the context of recurrent networks by \cite{SutskeverMRNN,downey2017predictive,MIRNN,grammarcells}.
-Besides the analysis, a key novelty in our practical results is the importance of using pure bi-linear, not affine, state transitions.
-As a special case of bi-linear state transitions, we study the use of two-dimensional sub-spaces in which hidden units are transformed through rotations only.
+{\bf Related work: } Bilinear models have been studied extensively for unsupervised learning of transformations and relationships from data \citep{NIPS1996_70222949,2005neural,factoredGBM}.
+Bilinear state transitions have also been discussed in the context of recurrent networks by \cite{SutskeverMRNN,downey2017predictive,MIRNN,grammarcells}.
+Besides the analysis, a key novelty in our practical results is the importance of using pure bilinear, not affine, state transitions.
+As a special case of bilinear state transitions, we study the use of two-dimensional subspaces in which hidden units are transformed through rotations only.
 This is similar to existing, but non-linear, networks with complex-valued or unitary transition matrices (e.g., \cite{pmlr-v48-arjovsky16,NEURIPS2018_652cf383}).

-Recent work has shown that a dependence of hidden state transitions on the inputs is necessary for a recurrent network to learn \emph{any} state tracking behavior (\cite{grazzi2025unlocking,sarrof2024the,AdvancingRegularLanguageReasoning}), although the connection to bi-linear models is absent in that work, and transition matrices are defined as neural network layers and include input-depedendent additive terms (which we show to be detrimental to learning).
-Bi-linear models learn to encode hidden-to-hidden transitions as linear functions of the input, making them reminiscent of observable operator models and predictive state representations \citep{OOM,PSR}.
+Recent work has shown that a dependence of hidden state transitions on the inputs is necessary for a recurrent network to learn \emph{any} state tracking behavior (\cite{grazzi2025unlocking,sarrof2024the,AdvancingRegularLanguageReasoning}), although the connection to bilinear models is absent in that work, and transition matrices are defined as neural network layers and include input-dependent additive terms (which we show to be detrimental to learning). \cite{terzic2025sdssm} propose a variant of state-space models where the transition matrix is constructed from an input-dependent linear combination of learned (but fixed) dense matrices, enabling some degree of length generalization on a set of regular language tasks.
+Bilinear models learn to encode hidden-to-hidden transitions as linear functions of the input, making them reminiscent of observable operator models and predictive state representations \citep{OOM,PSR}.